domhnallohanlon/cnotes/CNotes3.md

 ### Fizz Buzz Revisited

 Using a loop of your choosing:

--Print all the numbers from 0 to 30 inclusive.
+  * Print all the numbers from 0 to 30 inclusive.
--If the number is evenly divisibe by 3 print "FIZZ" instead of the number -If it's evenly divisible by 5 then print "BUZZ" instead of that number.
+  * If the number is evenly divisibe by 3 print "FIZZ" instead of the number
+  * If it's evenly divisible by 5 then print "BUZZ" instead of that number.
--If the number is divisible by both 3 && 5 the print FIZZBUZZ
+  * If the number is divisible by both 3 && 5 the print FIZZBUZZ